-Advance Care Planning is about talking with your family, friends and health care team so they know how you wish to be cared for if you ever become ill or badly hurt.
-It’s about thinking about what matters – your values, goals, traditional practices and preferences.
-It's also about deciding who will speak for you and reviewing your plan when things change.
+Advanced Care Planning helps you prepare for the future.
+It is about sharing how you wish to be cared for if you become ill or badly hurt.
+It’s about thinking about what matters – your values, goals, traditional practices and health care wishes.
+It's also about deciding who will speak for you if you can't speak for yourself.

 Advance Care Planning is one way to be prepared for the unexpected.